2600hz/kazoo/applications/webhooks/doc/maintenance.md

     sup webhooks_maintenance enable_descendant_hooks {ACCOUNT_ID}

 Note: this will only enable those hooks which have been auto-disabled by the system, not manually disabled via API.

+## Flush failure counts

+Webhooks tracks the number of times a hook fails to be sent, auto-disabling the hook after a threshold is hit.
+You can reset those failure counts:

+    sup webhooks_maintenance flush_account_failures {ACCOUNT_ID}
+    sup webhooks_maintenance flush_hook_failures {ACCOUNT_ID} {HOOK_ID}